-(3) Termination of Identified or Advertised Business or Activity
+(3) Termination of Identified Use or Activity

-If a sign becomes nonconforming because the business use or activity it identifies or advertises is terminated (i.e., because it no longer relates to a business use or activity on the premises), the sign face shall be removed within 30 days after the date the business or activity is terminated.
-If the sign face is not reused by another business or activity occupying the same site within one year after the termination of the previous business, the whole sign - including all mountings, brackets, poles, sign faces, and other signage material - shall be removed.
+If a sign becomes nonconforming because the associated use or activity it identifies is terminated the sign face shall be removed within 30 days after the date the use or activity is terminated.
+If the sign face is not reused by another use or activity occupying the same site within one (1) year after the termination of the previous use, the entire sign, including all mountings, brackets, poles, sign faces, and other signage material, shall be removed.

-(4) New Signage and Waivers
+(4) New Signs and Waivers

-New signage may be proposed for a site that contains nonconforming signage, provided that all new signage complies with this Section 4.12.
-The Review Authority may waive sign standards to allow new signage on a site containing nonconforming signage provided it finds that extenuating circumstances render compliance with this Section 4.12, infeasible or impractical, and that the signage plan for the entire site furthers the spirit and intent of this Ordinance by reducing visual clutter, or otherwise improves the aesthetic appearance of the signage on the site by bringing the overall site into closer compliance with the requirements of this Section 4.12.
+New signs may be proposed for a site that contains nonconforming signs, provided that all new signs comply with this Section 4.13.
+The Review Authority may waive sign standards to allow new signs on a site containing nonconforming signs provided it finds that extenuating circumstances render compliance with this Section 4.13, infeasible or impractical, and that the signage plan for the entire site furthers the spirit and intent of this Ordinance by reducing visual clutter, or otherwise improves the aesthetic appearance of the signage on site by bringing the overall site into closer compliance with the requirements of this Section 4.13.